-Rocks are not just used for building structures and decorating our bodies as jewelry.
-They are now being used in lieu of ice cubes and I can’t seem to stop hearing about them.
+Rocks are not just used for building structures or in jewelry to decorate our bodies.
+They are now being used in lieu of ice cubes.
 While fancy ice cubes are still being used to “wow” whisky drinkers at bars, at home these stones are being shown off to friends and family as a godsend that no longer leaves drinks watered down.

 However, I’ve always thought that you were allowed to add a finger of water to a glass of whisky.
-And if we’re being honest, I’m not the most sophisticated of whisky drinkers.
+And speaking truthfully, I’m not the most sophisticated of whisky drinkers.
 An 18-year-old bottle of Chivas Regal has the same burn as your standard bottle of Jameson.
 Getting the liquid down my throat and into my bloodstream is the main idea.
 So I have to admit that I’ve tried techniques in order to make whisky and other beverages a bit easier to swallow.
 The best technique was dilution.

 Since the stones are rocks, there is not really an expiration date on the amount of time you can keep them.
-In fact, if you put them in the freezer they become cold just after two hours!
-That was the first thing I noticed and a plus!
+In fact, if you put them in the freezer they become cold in just two hours!
+That was the first thing I noticed!

-While the stones did not cool my drink down as dramatically as ice cubes, it definitely did make the glass colder (and heavier) and I could tell the whisky was “chilled.”
-However, after my nice little finger of whisky, there they still were, the stones at the bottom of the glass, covered in whisky.
+While the stones did not cool my drink down as drastically as ice cubes, it definitely did make the glass colder (and heavier) and I could tell the whisky was “chilled.”
+However, after my nice little finger of whisky, there the stones still were at the bottom of the glass, covered in whisky.